[HISTORY: Adopted by the Township Committee of the Township of Kingwood as indicated in article histories. Amendments noted where applicable.]

 A permit may be issued only upon the presentation of a certificate of insurance to the Municipal Clerk.

-Any person who violates any provision of this chapter shall be subject to a fine not to exceed $100.
+Any person who violates any provision of this article shall be subject to a fine not to exceed $100.